ClientUnknown/pykov/readme.md

 * Retrieval of information like items, traders, and profiles
 * Easy to use JSON in Python's dictionary format

+# Pip Package

+There is currently a pip package available using **pip install pykov-eft**.
+Please note that the package may not be as up-to-date as this repository.

 # Example

 A basic example is included under example.py, along with the example_get_all_items.txt file that it produces.
 More example usage will be provided in the future.